Taxes. Nobody likes em but you have to pay them. If you don’t, you could pay a fine, have your property seized, or end up in jail.

 Micronations!
 Sealand is a small platform in the middle of he North Sea.
 It was home to one family but basically operates as a nation state.
 Check out one of my favorite podcasts of all time, 99% Invisible, for more.
 You can buy a Sealand passport and even buy your way into the royal family.

 Want MORE Money(splained)???
-Sign up for my fabulous newsletter here.
+Sign up for the fabulous newsletter here.